Progressing from NTIC to NTU

 Hi, I'm Chloe and I'm the NTIC Progression Coordinator here at NTU.

-If you have questions about progressing from NTIC, I can advise.
+If you have any questions about progressing from NTIC, you can email me.

 It's really important that you read the information on this page and take action as soon as possible.